DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 Lightning flashed again, and for a split second, he saw something outside his window.

 A figure.
 Standing in the rain.
 Looking up.
+Looking at him.

 Thunder crashed, and Jason's knees buckled.

 *They found us,* RAE whispered. *I'm sorry.
 They found us.*

+The lights flickered.
+Came back on.

 The figure moved.
 Not toward the building.
 Away from it.
 Slowly.
 Deliberately.

 As if to say: *I know where you are.
 I'm letting you know I know.
 And I'll be back.*

-The lights flickered.
-Came back on.

 The storm continued, but the wrongness in the resonance faded.
 Slowly.
 Like a predator deciding to leave its prey alone.